About

 Not far from Bear Valley Dam is an island of rock.
 Perched atop are unique buildings whose architectural style conjures images of the Orient.
 Nicknamed China Island for this very reason, it is known today as Treasure Island/Garstin Island.

-The story behind the island's buildings is a fascinating tale.
+The story behind the island's buildings is fascinating.
 Back in the early 1900s, Herbert H. Garstin was the president and manager of the Bear Valley Mutual Water Company.
 He and his wife Maud cherished the rocky peninsula near Bear Valley Dam and often enjoyed picnics on the outcropping.

-In 1910, Herbert was informed that the dam would be elevated, which would, in turn, raise the water level of Big Bear Lake.
-It also meant their beloved peninsula of rock would transform into an island.
+In 1910, the company elevated the dam which raised the water level of Big Bear Lake.
+This meant their beloved peninsula of rock would transform into an island.

-Embracing this change, they sought ownership of the rocky area from the government and, in 1911, constructed a residence on the site, ingeniously integrating it with the rocky landscape.
+Embracing this change, they sought ownership of the rocky area from the government.
+In 1911, they constructed a residence on the site, ingeniously integrating it with the rocky landscape.

-The building design was inspired by Maud's trips to China to visit her brother.
+Maud's trip to China to visit her brother was the inspiration behind the building's design.
 The architectural style weaves Oriental and Western styles together, later earning the island the nickname China Island.

 Today, Treasure Island is a privately owned marvel, captivating visitors with its original structures and natural beauty.
 The island is a popular spot for tourists and locals, and nearby boulders are favored for jumping and diving.

-Contrary to popular belief, the distinctive "artichoke leaf" rooftop design wasn't crafted by the Chinese immigrants who worked on the dam.
+Contrary to popular belief, Chinese immigrants working on the dam didn't design the "artichoke leaf" rooftop.
 The influence was a creative blend of Chinese and Western architectural styles inspired by Maud's experiences visiting her brother in China.

 The island's deep-rooted connection to the region's indigenous heritage adds to its charm.
 The Serrano people, who have called the Big Bear region home for about 2,500 years, revered the native grizzly bears and lived in harmony with the natural landscape.
 This historical connection enriches the island's cultural significance and adds depth to its story.